RobertBowenCodeStrivve/ContactsApp/README.md

   in your .bashrc or .zshrc

-  put these
+  set these

     export CONTACTS_HOME="<location of the projects root directory on your machine>" source $CONTACTS_HOME/tools/contacts-tools-sourceme.sh

-make sure to reload your terminal after change the .rc file to have .sh file sourced.
+make sure to reload your terminal after change the rc file to have .sh file sourced.

+I use zsh as my shell so there may be some issues running on bash as I have not tested.

 ## 2. build the docker stack and run migrations using the command